The Captain (2019 film): Pre-production

 On August 8, 2018, the National Film Board publicly released the late July Chinese film script (synopsis) for the record and project approval.
 Bona Film Group, main production company and distributor for the film, applied for filing of the film "The Captain," with scriptwriter Yu Yonggan.
 Its review status was "agreed to shoot in principle."
-On November 16, Sichuan Airlines 3U8883 returned to flight.
+On November 16, the crew onboard Sichuan Airlines Flight 8633 flew again for the first time after the incident, on Sichuan Airlines Flight 8883.
 Director Andrew Lau, producer Peggy Lee and two stars, Zhang Hanyu and Yuan Quan, also took this flight and witnessed this special moment together with Liu Chuanjian and all members of the "CAAC hero crew."
 Lau said in an exclusive interview that the selection criteria for extras were quite strict.
 Individuals with diseases such as hypertension and heart disease were not allowed to participate in the film.

 The film was shot with the support and assistance of the CAAC.
 Under the coordination and organization of the China Civil Aviation Promotion and Education Center, hundreds of professionals from various departments of the civil aviation system participated in the production and shooting of the film.
 Zhang Hanyu, Yuan Quan and other casts went to the location of the incident to collect information, met with those who were involved in the event, and listened to the hero crew to envision the situation.
 To make the real "flying experience" available for the big screen audience, Bona Film Group invested nearly 30 million yuan in building a 1:1 airbus A319 simulator, used a motion platform to simulate the bumpiness and dizziness caused by the plane falling sharply at the height of 9800 meters, and brought in the Hollywood team who produced special effects for big Hollywood films such as Star Wars, Captain America, and Thor 3.

 The cast all received specialized training before shooting.
 Zhang Hanyu, Oho Ou and Du Jiang, who played the role as pilots, completed specialized training for professional pilots.
 Yuan Quan, Zhang Tianai, Li Qin, Zhang Yamei and Yang Qiru also received all-round training from theory to practice.
 To play the role, Oho Ou had to wear three hours of makeup with special effects to depict his character's injury after the accident.
 His right eye was almost entirely covered by special effects makeup.
 By the end of the shooting, his facial allergy was severe, with many small red rashes on his face, but he still insisted on shooting.
 The "flying trio" of Zhang Hanyu, Ou Hao and Du Jiang learned theory in the classroom in the morning and practiced the plane driving skills in the simulation cabin in the afternoon in order to understand their characters' experience.